t-tht/Bit-board/Meeting Minutes.md

 **action points**
 - start the work of hardware prototype
-- develop mbed code for input signals and related controls
+- develop mbed code for input signals and related controls for the proposed examples.

-## Leaflet and Posters
+## 7, Leaflet and Posters
 6 Jun 2019, all team members

 **discussion:**